VR Research in Action – Real-Life Case Studies Using Biosensors

 VR is still an emerging technology and there are many different formats and experiences to explore and test.
 However, with each new study we can unwrap how virtual experiences differ to our everyday experiences.

-While we can’t definitively answer the question of what VR is like from these two study examples, we at least know that biometric research can provide the data to show the way forwards.
+While we can’t definitively answer the question of what VR is like from these two study examples, we at least know that biosensors can provide the data to show the way forwards.
 As iMotions can integrate with any VR headset (even through smartphones), we are able to provide a platform that can help fuel further discoveries.

 GSR recorded from a participant using VR on a smartphone in iMotions.